Fast & Furious: Fast & Furious Spy Racers (2019–2021)

 Tony Toretto (voiced by Tyler Posey), Dominic Toretto's cousin, is recruited by a government agency together with his friends to infiltrate an elite racing league serving as a front for a crime organization called SH1FT3R that is bent on world domination.

 Fast & Furious Spy Racers is an animated series produced by DreamWorks Animation Television, based on the film franchise.
 Vin Diesel reprises his role as Dominic Toretto, voicing the character in brief appearances.
 It is executive produced by Tim Hedrick, Bret Haaland, Diesel, Neal H. Moritz and Chris Morgan.
 Hedrick and Haaland also serve as the show's showrunners.
 The series' first season was released on Netflix on December 26, 2019, and its second season on October 9, 2020.
 Its third season was released on December 26, the fourth season on April 16, 2021.
 The fifth was released on August 13, and the sixth and final season premiered on December 17, 2021.

+Untitled Peacock series

+In May 2026, Diesel announced that four live-action Fast & Furious television series were in various stages of development for Peacock.
+Mike Daniels and Wolfe Coleman are set to be the showrunners for the first planned series, while Nick Wootton and Charmaine DeGraté, Ingrid Escajeda, and Joe Henderson were hired by Universal to write pilot episodes for the three other series.